-Returns a string with any escape sequences (a sequence beginning with a backslash) in the base string object replaced with their literal Unicode equivalents.
-This is the same escape process Lasso does for non-ticked string literals.
+Returns the value of the string object with any escape sequences (a sequence beginning with a backslash) replaced with their literal Unicode equivalents.
+This is the same escape process used by Lasso for non-ticked string literals.

 string->encodeHtml()

 string->encodeHtml(linebreaks::boolean, ignorechars::boolean)